FriendlyCSharp/Databases/README.md

 **Search**

-?????
-Calls the given function once for each element, passing that element's key and value.
+The method finds the specified key or the next higher and returns the key value pair.

 ```cs
   public virtual bool?
 BtnSearch(ref TKey key, out TValue value)